RezzFayyazi/CACyber/README.md

 The "eval.ipynb" notebook is the consolidated code to play around with different metrics and evaluating your concatenated dataset.
-This file also contains some more metrics that were tried.